devcontainers/template-starter/README.md

 This repo contains a GitHub Action [workflow](.github/workflows/test-pr.yaml) for testing the Templates.
 Similar to the [`devcontainers/templates`](https://github.com/devcontainers/templates) repo, this repository has a `test` folder.
 Each Template has its own sub-folder, containing at least a `test.sh`.

-For running the tests locally, you would need to execute the following commands -
+For running the tests locally, execute the following command -

 ```
-    ./.github/actions/smoke-test/build.sh ${TEMPLATE-ID}
-    ./.github/actions/smoke-test/test.sh ${TEMPLATE-ID}
+    .github/workflows/smoke-test/test.sh ${TEMPLATE-ID}
 ```

 ### Updating Documentation